-1 LIPA HEARING 11-29-2021 2 inflation from 1997 to 2020.
-Our main efforts 3 resulted in LIPA system average rates increasing less than the rate of inflation and less than the 4 5 neighboring utilities.
-As you can see, LIPA is represented by the green bar on the right side is the 6 7 lowest in this comparison.
-Now we continue to assist low- and 8 moderate-income customers with bill discounts.
-9 This graph represents the discounts over the last eight 10 11 The 2022 budget includes \$20.2 million for vears.
-12 these discounts.
-13 Now, as I mentioned earlier, LIPA is executing the Board's policy on debt and access to 14 15 credit markets, which has resulted in four credit 16 rating upgrades since 2013.
-The last rating action 17 by Fitch Ratings changed the outlook from stable to 18 positive.
-The Board policies enhancing financial 19 targets have lead to these improvements in ratings.
-20 The 2022 budget includes an increase of \$28 million 21 to meet our principle interest in coverage 22 requirements.
-23 The reason I point out the ratings 24 is the improved ratings result in LIPA's ability to finance investments in the system at lower interest 25
+- 2 inflation from 1997 to 2020.
+Our main efforts - 3 resulted in LIPA system average rates increasing less - 4 than the rate of inflation and less than the - 5 neighboring utilities.
+As you can see, LIPA is - 6 represented by the green bar on the right side is the - 7 lowest in this comparison. - 8 Now we continue to assist low- and - 9 moderate-income customers with bill discounts.
+This - 10 graph represents the discounts over the last eight - 11 years.
+The 2022 budget includes \$20.2 million for - 12 these discounts. - Now, as I mentioned earlier, LIPA - is executing the Board's policy on debt and access to - 15 credit markets, which has resulted in four credit - 16 rating upgrades since 2013.
+The last rating action - 17 by Fitch Ratings changed the outlook from stable to - 18 positive.
+The Board policies enhancing financial - 19 targets have lead to these improvements in ratings. - 20 The 2022 budget includes an increase of \$28 million - 21 to meet our principle interest in coverage - 22 requirements. - The reason I point out the ratings - is the improved ratings result in LIPA's ability to - 25 finance investments in the system at lower interest

-1 LIPA HEARING 11-29-2021 2 rates, saving our customers money.
-Now, for more information, please 3 go to our website.
-As Justin mentioned, we have fact 4 sheets there, and the details of the proposed budget 5 are also on the front page of our website.
-6 Now, as far as next steps for the 7 tariff.
-The proposals were published on 8 September 22nd.
-Today we're having two public 9 10 comment sessions.
-This date is important, and December 6th is the last date for written comments 11 12 that we will incorporate in the Board briefing 13 material.
-So if you have written comments, please provide these by December 6th.
-14 15 December 15th is the Board meeting.
-16 The Board will be considering both the budget and the 17 tariff proposals.
-And then with approval, these 18 would be effective on January 1st.
-And here on the 19 slide, we've listed the links to the tariff 20 proposals.
-21 So thank you for your attention, 22 and we'll turn it back over to Tom.
-23 MR. LOCASCIO: Thank you, Tamela.
-24 We're now going to begin the public comment portion of our meeting.
-We have seven tariff 25
+- 2 rates, saving our customers money. - Now, for more information, please - 4 go to our website.
+As Justin mentioned, we have fact - 5 sheets there, and the details of the proposed budget - 6 are also on the front page of our website. - 7 Now, as far as next steps for the - 8 tariff.
+The proposals were published on - 9 September 22nd.
+Today we're having two public - 10 comment sessions.
+This date is important, and - 11 December 6th is the last date for written comments - that we will incorporate in the Board briefing - 13 material.
+So if you have written comments, please - 14 provide these by December 6th. - December 15th is the Board meeting. - 16 The Board will be considering both the budget and the - 17 tariff proposals.
+And then with approval, these - 18 would be effective on January 1st.
+And here on the - 19 slide, we've listed the links to the tariff - 20 proposals. - 21 So thank you for your attention, - 22 and we'll turn it back over to Tom. - MR. LOCASCIO: Thank you, Tamela. - We're now going to begin the public - 25 comment portion of our meeting.
+We have seven tariff